U.S. FAA says it will invite global Boeing 737 MAX pilots to simulator tests

 In a statement, the FAA said it had not specified the number of required hours of flight experience, but said the candidates would be a cross-section of line pilots and must have experience at the controls of the MAX.

-Boeing Co’s (BA.N) latest 737 narrow-body model, the MAX, was grounded worldwide in March after two crashes within five months in Indonesia and Ethiopia that killed 346 people.
+Boeing Co’s latest 737 narrow-body model, the MAX, was grounded worldwide in March after two crashes within five months in Indonesia and Ethiopia that killed 346 people.

-Boeing has been reprogramming software for a stall-prevention system at the centre of both crashes, which the FAA must approve before the plane flies again commercially.
+Boeing has been reprogramming software for a stall-prevention system at the center of both crashes, which the FAA must approve before the plane flies again commercially.

-The FAA said it has not yet specified a firm schedule for the tests.
+The FAA said it had not yet specified a firm schedule for the tests.

+Boeing has said it is working toward getting the 737 MAX flying again commercially in the early fourth quarter.
+Reuters reported on Thursday that it had told suppliers it planned to ramp 737 production back up in February, sending its shares 4% higher.

+The world’s largest planemaker slowed its 737 production rate in April because deliveries of the MAX, which makes up the bulk of its single-aisle production, were frozen under the grounding, hitting its supply chain and airline customers.

+But sources told Reuters that the FAA also wanted to observe newer 737 pilots.
+One source said the simulator tests were supposed to be conducted during the first week of September but had been pushed back to the middle of the month.

+The FAA, which is working alongside global regulators, has said repeatedly it does not have a fixed time line to approve the grounded jets to fly commercially again.

-Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by and Eric M. Johnson in Seattle; Editing by Matthew Lewis and Peter Cooney
+Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Eric M. Johnson in Seattle; Editing by Matthew Lewis and Peter Cooney